machindo/integro/packages/core/README.md

 });
 ```

-## Server side validation
+## Server-side validation

 Type safety can help you avoid most problems at development and build time, but what about protecting the server against unforeseeable bugs or bad actors?

-Server side validation is currently not included out of the box, but there are many great options already available to add validation with little effort.
+Server-side validation is currently not included out of the box, but there are many great options already available to add validation with little effort.

 ### With Prisma